aleshaleksey/fansys23/12-equipment-economy.md

 **Explorer's Garb**: Woollen garments, possibly a cloak and boots.
 Generally these include the adaptations needed by adventurers and explorers on perilous journeys.
 They do make one stand out somewhat.

 **Cold Weather Garments**: Thick garments, often with an outer layer of hides/furs and an inner layer of wool or fleece.
 This heavy garb allows one to treat the weather as one step warmer (ie "extreme cold" is now only "severe cold", but "severe heat" is now "extreme heat" for the wearer).
-This carb seldom includes a cloak, as the garments themselves are thick and sturdy enough to block most wind and precipitation.
+This garb seldom includes a cloak, as the garments themselves are thick and sturdy enough to block most wind and precipitation.
 On occasion, hide armour can be made for cold weather, in which case half the weight and half the cost of these garments are added to the hide armour and its wearer gains the benefits and drawbacks of cold weather garments.

 **Courtier's Garb**: Fine clothes and boots, made with care, using high quality materials.
 The more expensive the "better".
 Though seldom practical, it distinguishes one as a member of high society.
 In most societies, characters dealing with (most) nobles when wearing other garments will gain a -2 to charisma related skill rolls related to interacting with them.
 Of course, this depends on the circumstances and the ways of the given society.